Checking Temporal Properties of Presburger Counter Systems using Reachability Analysis: Algorithm for full CTL

+Algorithm~\ref{algo:sat} contains a procedure named \emph{SAT}, which embodies the inductive approach.
+The procedure has a case-based structure, dependent on the root operator of $\psi$.
+If $\psi$ is a basic proposition $\phi_i$ (i.e., a Presburger formula), then $\phi_i$ itself is the solution (see line~\ref{line:phi}).
+If $\psi$ is of the form $\neg \psi_1$, then the procedure \emph{SAT} is first invoked recursively on the sub-property $\psi_1$ with an inverted approximation label.
+This inversion operation on the enumeration $\latticeApprox$ is defined as follows:

+The basic intuition behind this is that if we need to approximate the solution to $\neg \psi_1$ in a certain direction, then this can be done by computing an approximate solution to $\psi_1$ in the opposite direction.

+The case where the root operator is an `$\vee$' (lines~\ref{line:or} onward) involves solving for the two operands of this operator in the same approximation direction as desired for the root, and then taking the disjunction of the two formulas obtained.
+A simple approach to returning the direction of approximation of the result would have been simply to return the given enumerator $\enumlabel$.
+However, it is possible to do better than this, because, even if $\enumlabel$ is $\under$ or $\overapprox$, it is possible in certain cases that the solutions returned for both the operands is $\precise$; in this case, $\precise$ would be the ideal enumerator to return.
+The algorithm applies this logic by computing the approximation direction of the returned solution as the \emph{least upper bound} (i.e., `$\sqcup$') of the approximation directions of the solutions of the two operands as per the partial ordering depicted in Figure~\ref{fig:Lattice}.

-The algorithm has a case structure, dependent on the root operator of $\psi$.
-If $\psi$ is a basic proposition $\phi_i$ or any boolean combinations of temporal properties, then the set of reachable states that satisfy the formula $\psi$ can be computed in a straightforward way.
-In case of negations we invert the enumerator $\approximation$.
-Model-checking ``next'' state properties involves a computing the immediate predecessors of a set of states(Line~\ref{line:predecessor}): to model-check $\enext{\psi}$ we first find the set of states $\phi_1$ that satisfy $\psi$. $\pre{M}{\phi_1}$ gives the set of states that satisfies $\enext{\psi}$. $\pre{M}{\phi_1}$ can be computed easily because the transitions give the \emph{pre-post} relation between the states of the counter system.
+To find the set of states that satisfy $\enext{\psi_1}$ (lines~\ref{line:next} onward), we first find the set of states $\phi_1$ that satisfy $\psi$ (in the same direction of approximation as the root operator). $\pre{M}{\phi_1}$ then gives the set of states that satisfies $\enext{\psi}$. $\pre{M}{\phi_1}$ can be computed easily because the transitions in the counter system give the \emph{pre-post} relation between the concrete states of the counter system.